pnp/docker-spfx/RemoteContainers.md

 - Using locally installed Docker, on your desktop/laptop
 - Running containers in cloud using GitHub Codespaces (requires a paid GitHub plan)

+When you run in a remote container in GitHub Codespaces, you do NOT need to install any of the following on your laptop/desktop:

+- Node.js
+- yeoman
+- gulp
+- Docker
+- git

+What you will need locally is only Visual Studio!

 ### Locally Installed Docker

 For using that option you need to have locally installed the following software: